srjresearch/ExtendedPL/Code/README.md

 ---

 ## Standard Plackett-Luce model

+**Update (18/06/20):** Fixed an issue in calculating the observed data likelihood at each output iteration.
+Parameter inference was not affected by this issue and so posterior samples obtained before this time remain valid.
+If desired values of the log observed data likelihood can be re-computed (offline) using previously obtained posterior samples of the skill parameters.
+Apologies for any inconvenience caused.

 Standard Plackett-Luce analyses can be performed using spl_code.c.
 Posterior samples are obtained using the Gibbs sampler of Caron & Doucet (2012) and therefore no tuning is required as all unknown quantities are sampled from their corresponding full conditional distributions.